Healthy Homes Assessment Waiohiki

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling could be significant for property owners and landlords.
-For specialist guidance, contact us today to schedule your rental properties home evaluation.
+The repercussions of not having a Healthy Home with regard to The Residential Tenancies Act and consequently falling on the wrong side of the Tenancy services ruling could be significant for property managers and landlords.
+For expert assistance, get in touch today to book your rental properties house evaluation.

 home assessments for rental properties